A Dynamic Game Framework for Rational and Persistent Robot Deception With an Application to Deceptive Pursuit-Evasion: Dynamic Target Protection under Deception

 \subsection{Deceptive Evader with Decoupled Cost Structure}

-We first investigate the scenario where the evader has a decoupled cost structure defined in Definition \ref{def:decoupleCost}; i.e., $d^k_{21}(\theta_2)=0, \forall \theta_2\in \Theta_2, \forall k\in \mathcal{K}$.
+We first investigate the scenario where the evader has a decoupled cost structure\footnote{ This paper has supplementary downloadable materials available at \url{http://ieeexplore.ieee.org}, provided by the authors.
+This includes a video demo of two UAVs' trajectories and belief updates under the decoupled structure. } defined in Definition \ref{def:decouple}, i.e., $d^k_{21}(\theta_2)=0, \allowbreak \forall \theta_2\in \Theta_2, \allowbreak \forall k\in \mathcal{K}$.
 According to Corollary \ref{corollary: degeneration}, the evader's trajectory is then independent of the pursuer's action, type, and belief.
-The red line in Fig. \ref{fig:optimalcontrol} visualizes the evader's trajectory.
-Although the evader aims to keep his trajectory ambiguous throughout stages to prevent the pursuer from learning the true target, he starts to head toward the true target at around half of $K$ stages so that he can reach the target in a cost-efficient fashion.
-If the evader chooses to head toward the target only in the last few stages, the distance between him and the true target will be large and he has to spend a huge control cost $(u^{k}_2)' F^k_{22} (\theta_2)u^{k}_2$ to reach the target.
-The pursuer's trajectory is shown via blue lines in Fig. \ref{fig:optimalcontrol}.
+Fig. \ref{fig:optimalcontrol} visualizes the pursuer's trajectories.
 Although the pursuer only aims to be close to the evader at the final stage, she also takes proactive actions in the previous stages to be cost-efficient.
-If the pursuer knows the evader's type, then she can head toward the true target directly and will not be misled by the evader's trajectory ambiguity at the early stages.
-If the evader's type is private, then a larger initial belief mismatch $1-l_1^0(\theta_2^b|x^0,\theta_1^H)$ makes the pursuer head more toward the misleading target at the early stages.
-However, due to the pursuer's online learning, she manages to approach the evader at the final stage regardless of the initial belief mismatch.
-Fig. \ref{fig:InitialBelief_optimalcontrol} shows the pursuer's belief update over $K$ stages.
+If the pursuer knows the evader's type, then she can head toward the true target directly and will not be misled by the evader's trajectory ambiguity at the early stages as illustrated by the black dashed line in Fig. \ref{fig:optimalcontrol}.
+If the evader's type is private, then a larger initial belief mismatch $1-l_1^0(\theta_2^b|x^0,\theta_1^H)$ makes the pursuer head more toward the misleading target at the early stages as illustrated by the three solid lines in Fig. \ref{fig:optimalcontrol}.
+However, due to the pursuer's online learning, which is compatible, efficient, and robust as shown in Section \ref{subsec:finitestageBelief}, she manages to approach the evader at the final stage regardless of her initial belief mismatch.
+Fig. \ref{fig:InitialBelief_optimalcontroltotal} shows the pursuer's $K$-stage belief variation.
 The evader's ambiguous trajectory results in belief fluctuations at the early stages, yet the pursuer can quickly reduce the belief mismatch when the evader starts to head toward the true target.
-Since we plot three belief variations under different initial beliefs with the same noise sequence $w^k$, they have the similar fluctuations before reaching the steady state.
-A video demo of two UAVs' trajectories and the belief update can be found at \emph{\url{http://bit.ly/Decoupled}}.
+After the pursuer has corrected her initial belief mismatch at around stage $k=16$, she can head toward the true target in the cost-efficient way; i.e, she attempts to keep a uniform linear motion under the external noise as shown in the upper right region of Fig. \ref{fig:optimalcontrol}.